 …. in hiding ….

-When it comes to the perfect sugar cookie recipe.
-Lofthouse Sugar Cookies are a particular weakness of mine.
+When it comes to the perfect sugar cookie recipe, Lofthouse Sugar Cookies are a particular weakness of mine.
 They are thick and fluffy, almost cake-like and are the perfect Christmas cookie to transform into these fun M&M string light cookies.

-- These cookies are a mile high and are a cake like cookie with a super delicate crumb.
+• Christmas Lights cookies are a mile high and are a cake like cookie with a super delicate crumb.
 This means it will melt in your mouth.

-- We are combining butter and shortening in this cookie dough.
+• We are combining butter and shortening in this cookie dough.
 Butter for flavor and shortening will help make the cookies extra soft.

 To make these Christmas Lights Cookies, you will need:

-- Vanilla and almond extract
+• Vanilla and almond extract – flavor!

-HOW TO MAKE LOFTHOUSE CHRISTMAS LIGHT COOKIES
+HOW DO YOU MAKE CHRISTMAS LIGHT COOKIES

 To make Christmas Lights Lofthouse Cookies, start by creaming together your butter, sugar and shortening until light and fluffy.